 Why is it important?

 Patients with IBD who are admitted to hospital need appropriate multidisciplinary support to ensure optimal outcomes.
-This should include routine documentation of nutritional intake, weight measurement and dietetic review.
+This should include routine documentation of nutritional intake, weight measurement and onward dietetic review.
 Malnutrition is common for people with IBD – and this has a significant effect on their recovery from a flare or surgery.
-So it’s important that nursing care plans identify nutrition as a key element of day-to-day care.
+So it’s important that care plans identify nutrition as a key element of day-to-day care.

 IBD can have a serious psychological impact, especially during a time of critical illness or when facing life-changing surgery.
 That’s why it’s so important to consider mental health and provide support to IBD patients if necessary.
+In the 2023 IBD Service Self-Assessment survey, the majority of services agreed that they assessed nutritional status and pain management of patients upon admission to hospital (92% and 73% respectively), but only 14% agreed that mental health was assessed using validated tools on admission.
+This reveals a significant area for improvement when it comes to providing holistic assessment to inpatients.